About Journal of Epidemiology

 Aims and Scope

 The Journal of Epidemiology is the official open access scientific journal of the Japan Epidemiological Association.
 The Journal publishes a broad range of original research on epidemiology as it relates to human health, and aims to promote communication among those engaged in the field of epidemiological research and those who use epidemiological findings.

-The Journal of Epidemiology applies the Creative Commons Attribution 3.0 Unported License (CC-BY License) to all works we publish (read the human-readable summary or the full license legal code) on April 1, 2013.
+The Journal of Epidemiology applies the Creative Commons Attribution 4.0 International License (CC-BY License) to all works we publish (read the human-readable summary or the full license legal code) on April 1, 2013.
 Under the terms of the CC-BY License, authors retain ownership of the copyright for their work but must allow anyone to download, reuse, reprint, modify, distribute, and/or copy articles in the Journal of Epidemiology, as long as the original authors and source are properly credited.